mongibellili/QuantizedSystemSolver.jl/docs/src/examples/adr.md

 # ADR problem

 The Advection diffusion reaction  equations describe many processes that include heat transfer, chemical reactions and many phenomena in areas of environmental sciences.
 They are ordinary differential equations that resulted from the method of lines (MOL).
-The resulting system in Eq.(\ref{ADREq}) is a stiff system with possible large entries outside the main diagonal. :
+The resulting system is a large stiff system with possible large entries outside the main diagonal. :
 ```math
 \begin{align*}
 & \text{For} \; i=1...N-1  \quad \quad  \dot u_i=-a\frac{u_i-u_{i-1}}{\Delta x}+d\frac{u_{i+1}-2u_i+u_{i-1}}{\Delta x^2}+r(u_i^2-u_i^3) \nonumber \\